This page was last updated in 2022.

 Bachelor’s degree in nursing or another appropriate baccalaureate degree from an accredited college or university (ACEN or CCNE).
 Applicants with non-nursing degrees must be registered nurses (RN) with experience as an RN in a critical care setting with their baccalaureate degree in a related discipline.

 Current licensure as an RN

 Minimum of 1 year (2 years preferred), full-time experience as a registered nurse in a critical care setting.
 Most accepted students have two or more years of acute care experience within the last 3 years.

-This experience should provide the skills for physical assessment; monitoring of CVP, PWCP, blood gasses, ECG, and ventilators; and I.V. therapy.
+This experience should provide the skills for physical assessment; monitoring of CVP, PWCP, blood gasses, ECG, and I.V. therapy.

 Examples of acceptable critical care experience include: